-The COVID-19 pandemic has brought many challenges to all of us, but one thing that has never changed is our commitment to safety.
-As our team members and patients await their turn to be vaccinated in accordance with state prioritization guidelines, we’ll continue to implement extra safety measures in addition to our standard disinfection and sterilization processes.
+The COVID-19 pandemic brought many challenges to all of us, but one thing that has never changed is our commitment to safety.
+We have always followed standard protocols issued by the state dental board and American Dental Association to help protect our patients and team members from communicable diseases, and will continue to implement proper disinfection and sterilization processes throughout our practices.
 Keep reading to learn more about our safety protocols!

 How We’re Keeping You Safe

 - All clinical team members wear:

 - Gown or lab jacket.